peteroupc/peteroupc.github.io/randomfunc.md

         // Else index 1 was chosen, sample from the mean -1 normal
         else: number = Normal(-1, 1)

-- Choosing a point uniformly at random from a complex shape is equivalent to sampling uniformly from a mixture of simpler shapes that make up the complex shape (here, the `weights` list holds the area of each simpler shape).
-For example, a simple closed 2D polygon can be [_triangulated_](https://en.wikipedia.org/wiki/Polygon_triangulation), or decomposed into triangles, and a mixture of those triangles can be sampled.
+- Choosing a point uniformly at random from a complex shape (in any number of dimensions) is equivalent to sampling uniformly from a mixture of simpler shapes that make up the complex shape (here, the `weights` list holds the area of each simpler shape).
+For example, a simple closed 2D polygon can be [_triangulated_](https://en.wikipedia.org/wiki/Polygon_triangulation), or decomposed into [triangles](#Random_Point_Inside_a_Triangle), and a mixture of those triangles can be sampled.
 Triangulation is nontrivial and outside the scope of this document.
 - For generating a random integer from multiple nonoverlapping ranges of integers&mdash;
     - each range has a weight of `(mx - mn) + 1`, where `mn` is that range's minimum and `mx` is its maximum, and
     - the chosen range is sampled by generating `RNDINTRANGE(mn, mx)`, where `mn` is the that range's minimum and `mx` is its maximum.